Guidelines for the Use of Information Technology

 - Require encryption on all devices.
 Make sure the system requires passwords or passphrases to unlock on startup and reboot.
 Set a screen saver password for no more than 15 minutes.

-- Require system and application patching on a regular basis.
+- Require system and application patching on a regular basis according to best practices.

 - Require an OIT supported antivirus or other antimalware software on supported computers.

 - Require strong and unique passwords.
-Use stronger account options when available, like multifactor authentication. (https://vpit.rice.edu/information-security/how-do-i/manage-passwords)
+Use stronger account options when available, like multifactor authentication (https://iso.rice.edu/manage-passwords).

 - Require multifactor authentication for privilege-use applications, such as administrative server login, system administration, and accessing confidential and other regulated data.

-- Require an organizational email account that is separate from an individual’s account.
+- Require an organizational email account for generic departmental communication that is separate from an individual’s account.

 - Require the use of Rice-owned equipment, services, and accounts for Rice business.
 For example: Do not use public file hosting services such as Dropbox.com for Rice-related business and do not use a Rice email address with personal services such as Amazon or Facebook.